Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 -

-If your sights moved with the dummy round, unload and do more dry practice for 3-5 minutes with the drill to rebuild good habits.
+If your sights moved with the dummy round, unload and do more dry practice for 3-5 minutes with this drill.

 -

-Reload with the ball and dummy mag and repeat the drill until your sights stay acceptably accurate when you get a dummy round.
+Reload with the ball and dummy mag.
+Repeat the drill until your sights stay accurate when you get a dummy round.

 It's critical to read any movement in the sights while doing this.